Gemalto: EMV cards

 Gemalto delivered EMV cards to numerous financial institutions worldwide.

 In September 2008, Garanti Bank in Turkey began rolling out 300,000 Gemalto EMV contactless bankcards.

 In April 2016, National Commercial Bank (NCB) of Saudi Arabia appointed Gemalto as its supplier for dual-interface EMV cards.

 Instant Issuance

 As of November 2008, Gemalto's Instant Issuance service has been installed in over 300 shopping malls worldwide, enabling one million credit cards to be issued on the spot per year.

 CardLikeMe

 In July 2008, Gemalto began providing its CardLikeMe service to PlasticNow in Canada, giving consumers the ability to customize their card with the photo of their choice.

 eBanking and eCommerce security

-Following its acquisition of Swedish security firm Todos AB in April 2010, Gemalto eBanking provides a range of eBanking and eCommerce security solutions under the Ezio brand name.
+Following its acquisition of Swedish security firm Todos AB in April 2010, Gemalto eBanking provides eBanking and eCommerce security under the Ezio brand name.
 The Ezio Suite includes: